Western League (1885–1899): Reorganization and conversion to American League

 The American League's claim to major league status was disputed, but had to be recognized after the Boston Red Sox defeated the NL champion Pittsburgh Pirates in the first World Series held in late 1903.

 20th century Western League

 When Ban Johnson changed his league's name to the American League before the 1900 season, another "Western League" was immediately formed to function on the supporting minor-league level.
 This league operated from 1900 to 1937 and later from 1947 to 1958.
-Its franchises were located west of the Mississippi River, in the Great Plains and Rocky Mountains states, as in the early part of the 20th century it was difficult and time-consuming for teams to go on road trips to distant cities by the then-existing railroad passenger train systems.
+Its franchises were located west of the Mississippi River, in the Great Plains and Rocky Mountains states.

 In its post-World War II incarnation, the later Western League included clubs in Denver, Colorado; Des Moines, Iowa; Omaha, Nebraska; and Colorado Springs, Colorado.
 Each of those cities later served as the home for a Triple-A team in the Pacific Coast League (the Denver Bears, Iowa Cubs, Omaha Royals, and Colorado Springs Sky Sox, respectively).

 Several other 20th century minor-league circuits have also used the same name.